vishvAsa/kalpAntaram/smRtiH/manuH/gangAnatha-mUlAnuvAdaH/03/106_na_vai.md

 +++

-In accordance with scriptural injunctions, one should make over to the Brāhmaṇa knowing the true meaning of the Veda even alms and a water-put, after having honoured him.—(90)
+He himself should not eat what he does not offer to his guest.
+The honouring of guests is conducive to wealth, fame, longevity and heaven.—(106)